 - No more than 50% of the grades in a given MBA elective course should be in the A or A– range.

 Cumulative Grade Point Average (CGPA)

-Dual degree students (excluding MBA + MSDi) will have cumulative grade point averages calculated separately for each degree.
-MBA + MSDi students will have one combined CGPA, which includes all Questrom coursework.
+Dual degree students (excluding MBA + MSDT) will have cumulative grade point averages calculated separately for each degree.
+MBA + MSDT students will have one combined CGPA, which includes all Questrom coursework.
 In order to calculate CGPA, divide the number of grade points earned in Questrom courses by the number of Questrom credits attempted (do not include “W” or “P” grades).
 The grades and credits of all repeated courses are calculated in the GPA.
 The following grade symbols are not given honor points, and work recorded with any of these symbols is not used in the calculation of grade point averages: AU, P, W and MG.
 “I” grades are not computed until all required work is completed and an appropriate letter grade assigned.

 (Honor points for grade) x (credits in course) = Honor Points in Course

 (Total honor points from all Questrom courses) ÷ (total Questrom credits attempted) = Cumulative GPA

 Federal law prohibits staff members from giving grades over the phone.
 Students may receive their grades in one of the following ways: